 We pan fry the dumplings in a pan until the bottoms are golden brown, then add 1/4 cup of water to the sizzling pan, and place a lid on top to steam the dumplings for 4-5 minutes.
 This cooks the filling.
 Afterwards, we remove the lid and cook for another 2-3 minutes until all of the water has cooked off of the pan.

-The dumplings are placed into a bowl to cool while we mix together the dipping sauce.
+The dumplings are placed in a bowl to cool while we mix together the dipping sauce.
 It takes serious willpower to give those dumplings time to cool without popping one into your mouth!

 - 1 lb. ground pork